All are welcome to join us, either as a listener or a storyteller. There’s no pressure to perform and many come just to listen.

 We love folk tales, urban myths, tall stories, anecdotes, and monologues.

-We focus on oral telling rather than reading or singing, though of course either may contribute to a tale.
+We focus on oral telling rather than reading or singing, though either may contribute to a tale.

-Come along!
-You are welcome to listen or to tell a story, but there is no pressure to perform and many come just to listen.
-Our tellers include beginners (who are warmly welcomed and encouraged), to some of the best storytellers in the land.
+Our tellers include beginners (who are warmly welcomed and encouraged), and some of the best storytellers in the land.

-For all those old enough to buy a drink we ask (not demand) a contribution of £2.
-On guest nights we ask for more, usually £6.
-If you are unwaged or having a hard time then just give what you can, we want you to come along and no-one is counting the money!
+In Liskeard Public Hall, West Street, Liskeard at 7.30 pm on the 4th Thursday.
+From those old enough to buy a drink we invite a donation of £3 to cover venue costs.
+On guest nights we ask for more, usually about £8.
+If you are unwaged or having a hard time then just give what you can.
+We want you to come along, and no-one is counting the money!

 What is Storytelling

 Let’s start by saying that storytelling is not just for children.
-That is a 19th century Western misconception!
-Yes, some pieces are for children, but many more are for adults.
+That is a 19th-century misconception!
+Some pieces are for children, but many more are for adults.

 Oral storytelling is the oldest art form.
 Its scope is huge, its impact immediate and exceptionally engaging.

-At one extreme, short fireside tales were and are told within the family, clan or tribe.
-Their role is entertainment, education, cultural preservation and to instill moral values.
+Short fireside tales were and are told within the family, clan or tribe.
+They entertain and gently educate.
 They are told in the open, in tents, or in cottages all round the world.

-At the other, epic tales of historical or mythical figures often underpin national culture and identity.
-These mighty tales are equally at home under the stars around a fire, or in the halls of the mighty.
+Epic tales of historical or mythical figures often underpin national culture and identity.
+These longer tales are equally at home under the stars around a fire, or in the halls of the mighty.